 6. Regularly provide (and ask for) feedback.

 Most organizations do performance reviews, but I’ve seen very few that do ‘cultural’ reviews.
-At Church Community Builder, we do two reviews with each of our associates every year.
-One of those reviews is all about how they are living up to the behavioral values we spoke of in point #3.
-In that conversation, every person is given the opportunity to give me feedback as well.
-While it is important to correct issues in the moment rather than waiting for review, these intentional conversations always surface gold for me.
+At Church Community Builder, we do annual reviews with each of our associates.
+We review how they are living up to the behavioral values we spoke of in point #3.
+In that conversation, every person is given the opportunity to give their supervisor feedback as well.
+While it is important to correct issues in the moment rather than waiting for review, these intentional conversations always surface gold for many of our leaders.
 If you’re unsure about this principle, remember this line: “People respect what they suspect you will inspect.

 Establishing and protecting staff culture might be the single most important thing you can do to ensure the long-term success of your organization.
 Like most things in life, it begins with good leadership and clarity of expectations.
 The more clarity you provide in terms of what you expect and why it matters, the more people rise to the occasion.
 In the end, everyone wins, and your ministry grows in a very healthy way.